bunyk/gokeybr/README.md

 - `fs/` - utilities to work with filesystem storage

 ## TODO:
-- implement "focused" flag to not display speed stats on screen
 - Switch to using integer miliseconds in stats to save space